International Time Bureau

 The International Time Bureau (Bureau International de l'Heure, abbreviated BIH), seated at the Paris Observatory, was the international bureau responsible for combining different measurements of Universal Time.

 The bureau also played an important role in the research of time keeping and related fields: Earth rotation, reference frames, and atomic time.
 In 1987 the responsibilities of the bureau were taken over by the International Bureau of Weights and Measures (BIPM) and the International Earth Rotation and Reference Systems Service (IERS).

 History

 The creation of the BIH was decided upon during the 1912 Conférence internationale de l'heure radiotélégraphique.
 The following year an attempt was made to regulate the international status of the bureau through the creation of an international convention.
-However, the convention wasn't ratified by its member countries due to the outbreak of World War I. In 1919, after the war, it was decided to make the bureau the executive body of the International Commission of Time, one of the commissions of the then newly founded International Astronomical Union (IAU).
+However, the convention wasn't ratified by its member countries due to the outbreak of World War I. In 1919, after the war, it was decided to make the bureau the executive body of the International Commission of Time, one of the commissions of the then newly founded International Astronomical Union (IAU), which had its headquarters in Paris.